OneKeyHQ/documents/docs/Extension/05-Resources/create-dapp.md

 };
 ```

-### MetaMask "Not Installed" Dapp Flow
+### OneKey "Not Installed" Dapp Flow

-In our code block where MetaMask isn't installed and we ask the user to `'Click here to install MetaMask!'`, we need to make it if our button is clicked we:
+In our code block where OneKey isn't installed and we ask the user to `'Click here to install OneKey!'`, we need to make it if our button is clicked we:

 1. Redirect the user to the proper page to install the extension
 2. Disable the button